bl1231/bilbomd-worker/README.md

 ## Version History

 - 1.2.5
+  - Synchronize `mongoose` schema files with other BilboMD codes
+- 1.2.5
 - Change all CHARMM bomlev values to `-2``
 - 1.2.4
   - Upgrade mongoose from 7.6.3 to 8.0.2